IngoMeyer441/simple-term-menu/README.md

-                        show shortcut hints in the menu title --skip-empty-entries  Interpret an empty string in menu entries as an empty menu entry
-  -b STATUS_BAR, --status-bar STATUS_BAR
+                        show shortcut hints in the menu title --skip-empty-entries  Interpret an empty string in menu entries as an empty menu entry --explode-on-interrupt Enabling this will make the menu raise a KeyboardInterrupt rather than quitting -b STATUS_BAR, --status-bar STATUS_BAR
                         status bar text
   -d, --status-bar-below-preview